 The Challenge:

 Many of the neighborhoods within East Fort Worth lie within an identified USDA food desert.
 The region is 72 square miles and counts for 20% of Fort Worth's population.
 Within this area are 3 supermarkets and 5 discount grocery stores.
 High poverty, lack of economic opportunity contribute to food access and basic needs insecurity issues.
 Within urban agriculture there is a widening race and age gap of farm owners and managers.
 The average age of a farmer in Texas is 59 years old and 64 in Tarrant County.
 Most of the active farms do not have a succession plan, leaving them vulnerable to redevelopment, reducing localized food access and resiliency.
-Collectively, Latino and Black farmers represent less that 15% of the producers in the entire state of Texas.
+Collectively, Latino and Black farmers represent less than 15% of the producers in the entire state of Texas.

 Our Response: